Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 <div style="text-align: justify">
 <p>In general, we want to launch programs as background jobs so that we can
 still enter other commands into the terminal as they run.
-Non-GUI commands such as 'vim', 'cat', 'head' etc should be run as foreground jobs.
+Non-GUI commands that run in the terminal such as 'vim', 'cat', 'head' etc should be run as foreground jobs (otherwise we won't see them).
 In these cases, we can bring those jobs to the foreground later in the function.
-The one exception I've found is the 'cd' command - this one no effect when run as background, and doesn't show up as a job the can be brought to the foreground.
+The one exception I've found is the 'cd' command - this one has no effect when run as background, and doesn't show up as a job that can be brought to the foreground.
 So we make sure not to add a '&' in this case.</p>
 </div>

 {% highlight bash %}